fz7mohi/invoice-app/client_api_documentation.md

    - http://localhost:5000
    - http://localhost:8082
 3. The API has a request body size limit of 50MB
 4. For UAE clients, the VAT percentage defaults to "5" if not specified

+## Troubleshooting CORS Issues

+If you encounter CORS errors, check the following:

+1. Ensure you're using the correct base URL for your environment
+2. Verify that your origin is in the allowed origins list
+3. Include the `credentials: 'include'` option in your fetch requests
+4. Make sure your server is running and accessible
+5. Check that the preflight request (OPTIONS) is being handled correctly

+Common CORS Error Solutions:
+1. If you see "No 'Access-Control-Allow-Origin' header":
+   - Verify your origin is in the allowed list
+   - Check that the server is properly configured to handle CORS
+2. If you see "Request header field Authorization is not allowed":
+   - Add 'Authorization' to the allowed headers list
+3. If you see "Method POST is not allowed":
+   - Verify 'POST' is in the allowed methods list